 In a semester schedule, Immersives occur twice per year for three weeks at a time.
 In each of these three-week terms, one in January and one in late-May/early-June, students take a single academic course for a grade and credit, all day every day for three weeks.
 Known as “J-term” at the college level, these courses of extended study provide great variety and depth for students.
 Courses include a ninth grade course on immigration and the impact of economics, politics, geography, and society on a family's decision to emigrate; a tenth grade course in which students attempt to answer, "Why do we still read Shakespeare?," by exploring the themes and values from Shakespeare's works that permeate our world then, in partnership with theater professionals, creating their own adaptations "unbound" from historical context; a Buddhism course in which students study Buddhist teachings and philosophy, practice mindfulness and meditation, and visit local Buddhist communities to hear from practitioners; and, Mathematics of Democracy, in which students study current and proposed voting and representation schemes through a mathematical lens to understand how an individual or group can make decisions and impact policy.

-While Immersives provide exceptional, unique opportunities for Bay students to dive deeply into an area, we also integrated Project Weeks into our schedule four times per year.
+While Immersives provide exceptional, unique opportunities for Bay students to dive deeply into an area, we also integrated Project Weeks into our schedule.
 These weeks provide students with a full half-day period over the course of a week.
 Project Weeks provide additional space and dedicated time for students and teachers to deepen authentic, flexible, and integrated learning experiences into their core classes.

 2018-2019 Course Catalog

 The 2018-2019 Course Catalog includes detailed descriptions of all Immersive offerings as well as core academic courses.